singleron-RD/CeleScope/docs/rna/count.md

 - `{sample}_matrix_10X` The expression matrix of the barcode that is identified to be the cell.
 Can be read in by calling the `Seurat::Read10X` function.

 - `{sample}_matrix.tsv.gz` The expression matrix of the barcode that is identified to be the cell, separated by tabs.
+CeleScope >=1.2.0 does not output this file.

 - `{sample}_count_detail.txt.gz` 4 columns:
 	- barcode